codegaze/codegaze.github.io/_posts/2016-01-09-a-jekyll-workflow-with-gulp.md

 npm init
 {% endhighlight %}

 and follow the instructions to create a package.json file.

 And then install by

 {% highlight javascript %}
-npm install --save-dev gulp gulp-sass gulp-util gulp-plumber gulp-rename gulp-minify-css gulp-autoprefixer gulp-connect
+npm install --save-dev gulp gulp-sass gulp-util gulp-plumber gulp-rename gulp-clean-css gulp-autoprefixer gulp-connect
 {% endhighlight %}

 <hr class="post__separator"/>